You can prepare Char siu (Chinese barbecue meat) with chicken, not just pork alone. Here is the recipe for char siu chicken.

 Fermented bean curds (lam yu/南乳) are a unique ingredient.
 You might already be familiar with this item if you have been cooking traditional Chinese food before, as it is also the key ingredient for preparing braised pork belly with taro (南乳扣肉) and Buddha’s delights.
 It looks like small cubes of cheese in a savory brine, with a bright red color.
 This specialty item has an intense savory flavor that no other food ingredients are close to.
 Besides its exceptional taste, it helps to produce the signature red color of char siu.

 Red yeast rice is the result of rice fermented with a type of yeast (Monascus purpureus).
 It has a bright red color mainly used as the natural coloring in Chinese cuisine, such as Peking duck and other barbecue meats.
 Besides that, It has medicinal value and has naturally contained lovastatin, an anti-cholesterol component that reduces cholesterol.
 However, you may not need it if you are using the red fermented beancurd, which will provide the red color you need.
 If you want to use red yeast rice, break up the rice with the mortar and pestle or a spice grinder and add it to the marinade.
+Lastly, you may consider adding some red food coloring to improve the color, which I do not recommend for home cooking.

 Hoisin sauce has a complex flavor that mainly derives from its main component, fermented soybean paste.
 It also contains sesame paste, chili pepper, garlic, and other spices.
 The name Hoisin 海鲜 means seafood in Chinese, but there is no seafood, nor is it only used for cooking seafood.
 Instead, it is the primary seasoning for a variety of meat dishes.

 Chu Hou sauce/paste is a Cantonese specialty sauce consisting of soybean, sesame oil, and garlic.
-A Chinese chef invented it over two hundred years ago for its restaurant in Foshan, Guangdong.
+A Chinese chef invented it over two hundred years ago for his restaurant in Foshan, Guangdong.
 The owner, Mr. Leong, made this concoction in which the formula passes down through generations.
 Its flavor is similar to Hoisin sauce and can be substituted with Hoisin sauce if unavailable.

 - The flavor of Hoisin and Chu Hou sauce is quite strong.
 However, the taste will become more like the sauce for Chinese roast duck if you use too much.
 It does not mean that it is not tasty, just that it will deviate from the authentic flavor of char siu sauce.